 furnishings but nothing lavish.
 Remember this is in El Reno

-in Oklahoma; it's not the Bellagio on the Las Vegas strip. - Hospitality: You can order food at the table and will
+in Oklahoma; it's not the Bellagio on the Las Vegas strip.

 also receive cocktail service at the Lucy Star poker room.